Padres vs. Brewers MLB Betting Odds, Trends & Prediction

 American Family Field, Milwaukee, WI

-As of this writing, our MLB Public Betting Page shows that 64% of bets are on the Brewers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 51% of bets are on the Padres’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Padres vs. Brewers MLB Betting Trends

+The total has gone OVER in 9 of Milwaukee’s last 12 games against San Diego

-The total has gone OVER in 8 of San Diego’s last 11 games against Milwaukee
+The total has gone OVER in 5 of San Diego’s last 7 games

 Padres vs. Brewers MLB BETTING PREDICTION